 Attendance is an essential part of this course.
-If you attend all the meetings, you will receive 10% for this part of your grade.
+You are allowed 2 unexcused absences without penalty, per Institute policy.
+If you attend all the other meetings, you will receive 10% for this part of your grade.
 There are no make-ups offered for attendance.